Aminoacyl tRNA synthetase: Evolution

 Most of the aaRSs of a given specificity are evolutionarily closer to one another than to aaRSs of another specificity.
 However, AsnRS and GlnRS group within AspRS and GluRS, respectively.
 Most of the aaRSs of a given specificity also belong to a single class.
 However, there are two distinct versions of the LysRS - one belonging to the class I family and the other belonging to the class II family.

 The molecular phylogenies of aaRSs are often not consistent with accepted organismal phylogenies.
 That is, they violate the so-called canonical phylogenetic pattern shown by most other enzymes for the three domains of life - Archaea, Bacteria, and Eukarya.
 Furthermore, the phylogenies inferred for aaRSs of different amino acids often do not agree with one another.
 In addition, aaRS paralogs within the same species show a high degree of divergence between them.
 These are clear indications that horizontal transfer has occurred several times during the evolutionary history of aaRSs.

-A widespread belief in the evolutionary stability of this superfamily, meaning that every organism has all the aaRSs for their corresponding aminoacids, is misconceived.
+A widespread belief in the evolutionary stability of this superfamily, meaning that every organism has all the aaRSs for their corresponding amino acids, is misconceived.
 A large-scale genomic analysis on ~2500 prokaryotic genomes showed that many of them miss one or more aaRS genes whereas many genomes have 1 or more paralogs.
 AlaRS, GlyRS, LeuRS, IleRS and ValRS are the most evolutionarily stable members of the family.
 GluRS, LysRS and CysRS often have paralogs, whereas AsnRS, GlnRS, PylRS and SepRS are often absent from many genomes.

 With the exception of AlaRS, it has been discovered that 19 out of the 20 human aaRSs have added at least one new domain or motif.
 These new domains and motifs vary in function and are observed in various forms of life.
 A common novel function within human aaRSs is providing additional regulation of biological processes.
 There exists a theory that the increasing number of aaRSs that add domains is due to the continuous evolution of higher organisms with more complex and efficient building blocks and biological mechanisms.
 One key piece of evidence to this theory is that after a new domain is added to an aaRS, the domain becomes fully integrated.
 This new domain's functionality is conserved from that point on.

 As genetic efficiency evolved in higher organisms, 13 new domains with no obvious association with the catalytic activity of aaRSs genes have been added.